TLeaves/chromium-crosswalk/docs/testing/code_coverage.md

 profiles.
 To limit the number of raw profiles, `%Nm` pattern in `LLVM_PROFILE_FILE` environment variable is used to run tests in multi-process mode, where `N` is the number of raw profiles.
 With `N = 4`, the total size of the raw profiles are limited to a few gigabytes.
+(If working on Android, the .profraw files will be located in ./out/coverage/coverage by default.)

 ```
-$ export LLVM_PROFILE_FILE=”out/report/crypto_unittests.%4m.profraw”
+$ export LLVM_PROFILE_FILE="out/report/crypto_unittests.%4m.profraw"
 $ ./out/coverage/crypto_unittests
 $ ls out/report/
 crypto_unittests.3657994905831792357_0.profraw